-Remark 4.2: With a different estimate for τ , we improve the results of Yoshida (1992), who derived asymptotic properties of diffusion estimate by assuming $\Delta \to 0$ and $T \to \infty$, by only requiring in Theorem 4.1 that $\Delta \to 0$.
+Remark 4.2: With a different estimate for τ , we substantially improve the results of Yoshida (1992), who derived asymptotic properties of the diffusion estimate assuming that $\Delta \to 0$ and $T \to \infty$, by only requiring in Theorem 4.1 that $\Delta \to 0$.
+Our result is not surprising and confirms the intuition that when the sampling interval goes to zero, the sample path within a finite time span, no matter how short, can perfectly reveal the quadratic variation of the process (see, for example, Merton 1980) at least over that time span.